-The realization of the inadequacy and one-sidedness of the old materialism convinced Marx of the necessity of bringing social science into accord with the materialist foundation of society.
-If materialism lays down the general rule that consciousness is to be explained by being, then the application of materialism to the examination of society demands that social ernsciousness be explained by social being.
-"Technology' says, Marx (chap.
-1), "reveals the active attitude of Man towards Nature, the immediate productive process of his life, and at the same time, the social relations of his life and the mental concepons arising therefrom".
-Marx gives a consistent formulation of the fundamentals of materialism in its application to human society and its history,-in the preface to his book, Critique of Political Economy, in the following words:
+of society, the real basis, upon which a legal and political super-structure arises, and which corresponds to definite forms The realization of the inadequacy and one-sidedness of the old materialism convinced Marx of the necessity of bringing social science into accord with the materialist foundation of of social consciousness.
+The methods of production of man's social science into accord with the materialist foundation of society.
+If materialism lays down the general rule that cons-ciousness is to be explained by being, then the application of materialism to the examination of society demands that social crnsciousness be explained by social being.
+"Technology", says, Marx (chap.
+1), "reveals the active attitude of Man towards material existence, determine the whole process of social, political, and mental life.
+It is not the consciousness of human beings which determines their existence; the reverse is the case; their social existence determines their consciousness.
+At a certain stage of their development, the material productive Nature, the immediate productive process of his life, and at the same time, the social relations of his life and the mental concep-tions arising therefrom".
+Marx gives a consistent formulation forces of society come into conflict with the existing relations of production, or, in juridical language, with the relations of property within which they have hitherto functioned.
+These relations are transformed from forms of development of the of the fundamentals of materialism in its application to human society and its history,-in the preface to his book, Critique of productive forces into fetters of production.
+Political Economy, in the following words:

-"In the life of social production, human beings enter into definite and necessary relations which are independent of their will and which correspond to a definite stage of development of their material productive forces.
-The sum total of these productive relations constitutes the economic structure
+"In the life of social production, human beings enter into definite and necessary relations which are independent of their will and which correspond to a definite stage of develop-ment of their material productive forces.
+The sum total of these productive relations constitutes the economic structure delivered over to their Inquisitors unarmed, our prisoners : re tormented by still another thought, the fate of their families.